kossy360/Questioner/README.md

 **Local**

-If you've followed all the instructions above, you should have it up and running with no issues, but should encounter one, do notify me.
+If you've followed all the instructions above, you should have it up and running with no issues, but should you encounter one, do notify me.

 **Heroku**